EnsembleUI/ensemble_docs/pages/actions/device-security.md

 # Device Security

 The `deviceSecurity` action checks if the device is rooted, debugged, or running on an emulator.
-It executes corresponding actions based on the results of these checks, enhancing security awareness and control within your application.
+It executes corresponding actions based on the results of these checks, enhancing security awareness and control within your application

-### Properties
+## Properties

 | Property  | Type   | Description                                                                      |
 | :-------- | :----- | :------------------------------------------------------------------------------- |